b-gonzalez/Fluent-VBA/README.md

 # External projects

-Fluent VBA supports being used in projects outside of Excel with some limitations.
+Fluent VBA supports being used in external projects with some limitations.
 You can read more about using Fluent VBA in external projects [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/External-projects)

 # TODO: High level API design overview